NethServer/docs/administrator-manual/en/sandbox.rst

 Requirements
 ============

-Yomi sandbox is automatically enabled after install if:
+Yomi sandbox is automatically enabled after installation if:

 - the server is correctly registered to `my.nethesis.it <https://my.nethesis.it/>`_
 - the antivirus check is enabled inside the mail filter